onmax/nimiq-developer-center-old/protocol/block-format.md

 <br/>

-The following figure illustrates how Nimiq 2.0 blockchain is divided.
+The following figure illustrates how the blockchain is divided.

 <br/>